Turkey's major exchanges suspended due to cryptocurrency crackdown

-Vebitcoin's official website already has only a Turkish message telling it to stop working.
-According to the message, 'Recent movements in the crypto asset industry have made Vebitcoin trading more intense than expected, forcing a very difficult process in the financial sector and working to meet all regulations and requirements.
+Vebitcoin's official website already has only a Turkish message announcing the suspension of activity.
+According to the message, 'Recent movements in the cryptocurrency industry have made Vebitcoin transactions more intense than expected, forcing a very difficult process in the financial sector and working to meet all regulations and demands.
 To stop. '

-Inflation and the slump in the domestic currency lira are increasing the number of people in Turkey looking at crypto assets to protect their savings.
-On the other hand, there are voices calling for regulation due to concerns about fraudulent activity, and in April 2021, the Central Bank of Turkey banned payment by crypto assets.
+Inflation and the slump in the domestic currency Lira are increasing the number of people in Turkey who are turning to cryptocurrencies to protect their savings.
+On the other hand, there are voices calling for regulation due to concerns about fraudulent activities, and in April 2021, the Central Bank of Turkey banned payments in virtual currency.

 Prior to Vebitcoin's suspension, another exchange called Thodex has ceased operations, and founder Faruk Fatih Ozer has fled to Albania with $ 2 billion in assets.
 Is believed to be.
-Turkey has issued an international arrest warrant to Mr. Ozer, and 62 people involved have been detained.
+Turkey has issued an international arrest warrant for Ozer, and 62 people involved have been detained.

 in Web Service, Posted by logc_nt